tompascall/monty-hall-paradox/README.md

 ####Cleaning up the boilerplate

 You can clean up the boilerplate by running `grunt clean`.
 It will delete all files and subfolders in `src` and `test` folders.
+There is a copy of the sample files in the `sample` folder.

 ####Used packages